lissettdm/react-use-form/README.md

 ####Validation function depending on other form control value
+Many times we have dependencies between controls and we need apply validations based on that.
-In lunchOnlyForJohn  function the **this** scope is the controls object.
+For this example we will create a lunchOnlyForJohn function, the **this** scope in the validations functions is the form controls.
 ```javascript
 import React from "react";
 import { useForm } from "react-use-form-control";